top of page

 Demonstration

-The Institute and LAB School also serve as models in program organization and teaching methods, offering a valuable resource for visiting scholars, community members, and regional stakeholders.
-By demonstrating best practices in early childhood education, the Institute aims to influence the broader educational landscape, ensuring that all children have access to the highest-quality learning experiences.
+The Institute and LAB School also serve as living models for program design and instruction.
+Visiting scholars, community members, and stakeholders can see evidence-based strategies in action—helping to shape the broader educational landscape and ensure all children have access to the highest-quality early learning.

 • The goal of our Networked Improvement Communities (NICs) is rooted in the understanding that achieving meaningful child outcomes requires a deliberate focus on enhancing the capabilities of adults and improving the organizations and programs that support them (Halle, Metz, & Martinez‐Beck, 2013; Kauerz, 2019; Metz, Halle, Bartley, & Blasberg, 2013).
 To address this, our NICs aim to develop a new P-3 system in Missoula that can be demonstrated, replicated, and scaled to other communities across Montana.
 The Institute for Early Childhood Education (ECE) and the LAB School collaborate intentionally with Missoula County Public Schools to establish community demonstration sites, and we welcome engagement from other school districts.
 The Dennis and Phyllis Washington Foundation generously funds our work through the 21C 360˚ Grant.
 Click here to view a visual framework of our work